-You can see the cranes only on Winter, don’t forget that.
+Even if you can see them closely, I suggest a zoom lens.
+You can see the cranes only in Winter, don’t forget that.

 How to get to Dashanbao

-Remember that in China the internet is censored and you won’t be able to access Gmail, Instagram, and Facebook unless you use a good VPN.
-I use this VPN and it’s very reliable.
+Remember that in China, the internet is censored, and you won’t be able to access Gmail, Instagram, and Facebook unless you use a good VPN.
+I use this VPN, and it’s very reliable.